-1. MTCS may remove a student-respondent from an education program or activity of MTCS on an emergency basis before a determination regarding responsibility is made if:

-b.
-MTCS determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student- respondent; and c.
-If MTCS determines the student-respondent poses such a threat, it will so notify the studentrespondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
-In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related MTCS policies, including Policy 506 - Student Discipline.
+- 1. MTCS may remove a student-respondent from an education program or activity of MTCS on an emergency basis before a determination regarding responsibility is made if: - a.
+MTCS undertakes an individualized safety and risk analysis; - b.
+MTCS determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student- respondent; and - c.
+If MTCS determines the student-respondent poses such a threat, it will so notify the student-respondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
+In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related MTCS policies, including Policy 506 Student Discipline.
 MTCS must take into consideration applicable requirements of the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973, prior to removing a special education student or Section 504 student on an emergency basis.